 - The breach directly caused you to suffer an injury.
 If you can prove that the property owner had a duty and breached that duty, you still have to prove that the breach caused or contributed to your injuries.

 Additionally, South Carolina courts apply a balancing test to determine whether a property owner should be liable for failing to provide adequate security.
-The test weighs the potential burden to property owners against the potential risks to their visitors.
+The test weighs the potential burden to property owners against the potential risk to their visitors.

 At Joye Law Firm, we will work quickly and aggressively to preserve, gather and analyze all evidence in your negligent security case.
 This evidence may include: